 About Environmental Education

-We offer a variety of outdoor recreation and nature-based activities, primarily in Saint Paul's regional parks.
+We offer a variety of nature-based activities, primarily in Saint Paul's regional parks.
 Come out and explore the nature of Saint Paul with us!

 Join the Explore Outdoors Saint Paul Meetup to find out about year-round outdoor and nature-based events in Saint Paul.
 Activities are free or low-cost, and equipment is typically provided.